tbnorth/pycop_webscrape/pycop_webscrape.md

  - `<!-- #BeginEditable "body" -->`
  - Even generated sites may have multiple generations of output format

 # Parsing content

- - Web scraping scripts often specific to a single web site
+ - Web scraping scripts are often<br/>specific to a single web site
- - Often a static and / or legacy website that won't be changing
+ - Often a static and / or legacy website that<br/>won't be changing
- - So the code needn't be perfect, it may only be run once
+ - So the code needn't be perfect, it<br/>may only be run once
  - Only needs to work for the content that is on the site, no need to worry about cases that don't occur

 # Getting content